Careers guidance and access for education and training providers

 We endeavour to raise the aspirations of all our pupils, whilst creating strong links between the classroom and the world of work.
 Pupils are encouraged to identify and acknowledge their own learning styles, skills and strengths through a range of activities and events, both in and out of school, from year 7 onwards, helping to develop employability skills and broaden horizons from an early age.

-Our career guidance strategy follows the Gatsby benchmarks of good career guidance and we are currently working towards our Investors in Careers accreditation.
+Our career guidance strategy follows the Gatsby benchmarks of good career guidance and we are currently working towards our Quality in Careers Standard.

 Statutory guidance for governing bodies, school leaders and school staff.
 Please see link below for further information.